ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Methodology

 \subsection{Weight Error Reduction via Hierarchical Linear Quantization}

-In this subsection, we introduce how to use Hierarchical Linear Quantization to reduce weight quantization error.
+Here, we introduce how to use Hierarchical Linear Quantization to reduce weight quantization error.
 Let $\mathrm{\hat W} = \mathrm{HLQ}(\mathrm{W};s,z)$, The objective is to find the optimal set of $q$ scales and a zero-point $z$ to represent $\mathrm{W}$.
 The optimization objective can be formulated as:

-For this optimization problem, there are two possible approaches: a heuristic alternating optimization method and a gradient-based search method.
-The alternating optimization method features a simple computation flow and can efficiently obtain a locally convergent solution.
-In contrast, the gradient-based approach relies on backpropagation, which is computationally more expensive and is sensitive to the learning rates.
-Here, we just introduce Alternating optimization method.
-Gradient-based search method can be seen in Appendix~\ref{gradient_based_methods}

-Alternating optimization is a heuristic algorithm.
+To simplify the optimization process, we propose a heuristic alternating optimization method.
 At initialization, we set $z = \min(\mathrm{W})$, and the initial value of s is set to the scale factor used in uniform quantization.
 Specifically, let $\Delta = \frac {\max(\mathrm{W}) -\min(\mathrm{W})}{2^{q} -1} $, For a $q$-bit quantization, the initial value of s is set to $s = [\Delta,2\Delta,...2^{q-1}\Delta]$.
 After initialization, we solve the minimization problem in formulation~\ref{equation7} through an alternating optimization procedure between \textbf{Bit-Pattern Selection} and \textbf{Linear Reconstruction}.

 \textbf{Bit-Pattern Selection.} At $t$-th step, given the current scale parameters $s^{(t-1)}$ and zero-points $z^{(t-1)}$, we determine the optimal bit pattern $B^{(t)}$ that minimizes the reconstruction error under the fixed quantization parameters: